fbpx

 • The critical period for risk of dental fluorosis is between 1 and 7 years of age.
 After the age of 8 when permanent teeth have been established, there is a lesser risk of dental fluorosis.

-• Children are also more likely to swallow toothpaste, which contains significantly more fluoride that results in Dental Fluorosis.
+• Children are also more likely to swallow toothpaste, which contains significantly more fluoride, which results in dental fluorosis.

 What are the symptoms of Dental Fluorosis?